 My name is Michelle and I am a dental hygienist.
-I have practiced dental hygiene in a variety of settings from general practices to specialty periodontal offices for the past 28 years.
+I have practiced dental hygiene in a variety of settings for the past 30 years.
 I have enjoyed meeting people through the years and helping people learn about their oral health.
 I am extremely excited about the advances in science and technology.
 These advances allow for improved oral hygiene with each new discovery.
 My goal is to make this information available to all who can benefit from it.
-Our mouths are connected to our bodies and a healthy mouth will lead to overall health.
+Our mouth is connected to our body and a healthy mouth will lead to overall health.

 What we now know….

-These factors include such things our oral microbiome.
+Among these things is our oral microbiome.
 In other words, the type of bacteria present in the mouth.
-Probiotics have become a factor in changing the oral microbiome.
-Another important factor is how our bodies react to inflammation.
+Oral probiotics are important for changing the oral microbiome.
+Another important factor is how our body reacts to inflammation.
 By controlling inflammation, we can in turn reduce the unwanted result of oral destruction caused by inflammation.

-By learning about the latest advances in oral health, you can see how they may be right for you if you have any oral issues including bad breath, cavities, infections or gum disease.
+By learning about the latest advances in oral health, you can see how they may be right for you to help with oral issues including bad breath, cavities, infections or gum disease.

 please email questions/comments to email@example.com